mchung94/sudoku-solver/README.md

   the fastest solver out there.

 # Screenshots
-Here's a screenshot of a regular Sudoku puzzle:
+Here's a screenshot of a regular Sudoku puzzle.
+The puzzle is on the left and the solution is on the right:
 ![Regular Sudoku Screenshot](screenshot.png)

 Here's a screenshot of a Sudoku puzzle with irregular shaped boxes: